Mbhon1/OsamaVim/README.md

 - Uses [lazy.nvim](https://github.com/folke/lazy.nvim) as plugin manager

 ## Installation

 <!-- TODO: -->

 ## ⌨️ Configs and Usage

-- Make a backup of your `.config/nivm` before cloning repo.
+- Make a backup of your `.config/nvim` before cloning repo.
-- Clone the repo `git clone https://github.com/mbhon1/neovim-config ~/.config/nvim`.
+- Clone the repo `git clone https://github.com/Mbhon1/OsamaVim ~/.config/nvim`.
 - Learn more about tabnine [here](https://www.tabnine.com/) if you wish to use AI assistance.
 - Follow the guide on the official repo to enable [live-server.nvim](https://github.com/aurum77/live-server.nvim).
+- Use Mason to install LSP's `leader/space-button + l + m`.
+- To update, you can simply hit `l` while on the dashboard to open up `Lazy package manager` and run updates.

 ## 🛠️ External Tools